TrigonaMinima/TrigonaMinima.github.io/_posts/2022-10-09-oyo-hotels-recommendations.md

     - There was no discussion about inferencing and the candidate set of restaurants to rank.
 - The embedding evaluation framework was comprehensive and quantified the effectiveness of the embeddings.
 - Model evaluation methodology followed the standard process of train-time validation and out-of-time validation steps.
+- One thing lacking was comparison with tree-based models like gradient boosted trees which have shown good performance in recommendation tasks in both industry and research.